-Figure~\ref{fig:norm-fidelity-diff} shows the differences between baseline normalized fidelity and \qtree normalized fidelity.
-For all benchmarks, we observe a difference of normalized fidelity values less than \maxFidelityDiff.
-The benchmark circuits cover a wide range of circuit width, length, and types of output distributions.
+Figure~\ref{fig:norm-fidelity-diff} compares the normalized fidelity for baseline and \qtree.
+We observe a less than \maxFidelityDiff difference in normalized fidelity values for all benchmarks.
+The benchmark circuits cover a wide range of circuit widths, lengths, and types of output distributions.
 Thus, with a fixed number of shots, we observe a wide range of baseline normalized fidelity.
-Still, \qtree manages to provide a result with a normalized fidelity that is within \maxFidelityDiff range of the baseline normalized fidelity.
-We provide a more in-depth analysis of the accuracy of the \qtree as compared to baseline results in Section~\ref{noise_models_evaluation}
+Still, \qtree provides a result with a normalized fidelity that is very close to the normalized fidelity of the baseline result.
+We provide a more in-depth analysis of the accuracy of the \qtree in Section~\ref{noise_models_evaluation}.